 Cosmo Magazine on Roaccutane and Sex Drive Loss

-In Sarah’s case, paradoxical as it may sound, her sex life came to a standstill once she started treating her face for acne with Roaccutane.
+The article discusses the case of Sarah, a young woman whose sex life came to a standstill once she started treating her face for acne with Roaccutane.
 Before that everything was great, except for her own insecurities caused by acne which she had experienced for a large part of her life.

 Nosebleeds were frequent, from two to three times a day.
 Other seemingly unrelated problems started to emerge, including soreness and tenderness of the skin, hair thinning, joint ache, and on top of all, ‘a kind of black, lingering lowness she just couldn’t seem to shift.’
 As if that wasn’t enough, Accutane has practically ruined Sarah’s love life, and has even made it uncomfortable and painful.

-As mentioned in her interview for Cosmopolitan: “My sex life ground to a halt after a few months of being on it, and it took years for sex to stop being painful.”
+As described in her interview for Cosmopolitan: “My sex life ground to a halt after a few months of being on it, and it took years for sex to stop being painful.”
 The worst thing is that even nine years after she can still feel the consequences.

 Accutane, also known as Roaccutane, being the powerful drug that it is, comes with a warning that it can in fact cause depression.
 The medication at the heart of the drug is isotretinoin, an active substance in the drug which is also used in chemotherapy in treatment of certain types of cancer.

 But this problem didn’t just affect Sarah.
 She isn’t the only one whose private life has suffered because she wanted to eliminate acne once and for all.
 The Cosmo article goes on to describe others who hold Roaccutane responsible for their libido loss – including Jesse Jones, who wrote of the issue in an email to his parents before his death in 2011.